 It’s important to keep baby’s nails as short as possible, and if your baby is frequently scratching themselves (at night if they have eczema for instance) look into purchasing some scratch mittens to keep their nails covered up.

 But remember, if your baby gets a scratch - you’re not a terrible parent and it’s usually no reason to panic.
-If you are ever worried about a cut on your baby’s skin, speak to your GP or pharmacist.
+If you are ever worried about a cut on your baby’s skin, speak to your midwife or healthcare practitioner.